 - The symptoms may not be due to thrush.
 There are other causes of a vaginal discharge.
 Also, thrush can occur at the same time as another infection.
-You may need tests such as vaginal swabs to clarify the cause of the symptoms.
+You may need tests such as vaginal swabs (samples taken using a small ball of cotton wool on the end of a thin stick) to clarify the cause of the symptoms.

-- Most bouts of thrush are caused by Candida albicans.
-However, about 1 in 10 bouts of thrush is caused by other strains of Candida spp., such as Candida glabrata.
+- Most bouts of thrush are caused by C. albicans.
+However, about 1 in 10 bouts of thrush are caused by other strains of Candida spp., such as C. glabrata.
 These may not be so easily treated with the usual anti-thrush medicines.

 - You may not have used the treatment correctly.

 - You may have had a quick recurrence of a new thrush infection.
-(This is more likely if you are taking antibiotics, or if you have undiagnosed or poorly controlled diabetes.)
+(This is more likely if you are taking antibiotic medication, or if you have undiagnosed or poorly controlled diabetes.)

 Do I need to see a doctor if I get vaginal thrush?

-If you have had thrush in the past and the same symptoms recur, then it is common practice to treat it without an examination or tests.
+If you have had thrush in the past and the same symptoms return (recur) then it is common practice to treat it without an examination or tests.
 Many women know when they have thrush and treat it themselves.
 You can buy effective treatments (discussed above) without a prescription from pharmacies.

 However, remember, a vaginal discharge or vulval itch can be due to a number of causes.
 So, do not assume all discharges or itch are thrush.
 The following gives a guide as to when it may be best to see a doctor or nurse if you think that you might have thrush.
 If you: